Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Victor was once home to upwards of 20,000 people, but today there are only a few hundred who live in this historic town on the west side of Pikes Peak.
-While nearby Cripple Creek is a booming tourist town filled with casinos, here it feels as if you’re stepping right into the late 19th century with the numerous period buildings, like the Victor Daily Record newspaper office, the Masonic Hall and trolley depot.
-The 1899 Victor Hotel is still open for business, complete with a beautiful Victorian-style lobby and authentic bird cage elevator.
+One of Colorado’s charming small towns, Victor was once home to upwards of 20,000 people, but today there are only a few hundred who live in this historic town on the west side of Pikes Peak.
+While nearby Cripple Creek is a booming tourist town filled with casinos, here it feels as if you’re stepping right into the late 19th century with the numerous period buildings, like the Victor Daily Record newspaper office, the Masonic Hall, and trolley depot.
+The 1899 Victor Hotel is still open for business, complete with a beautiful Victorian-style lobby and authentic birdcage elevator.
 Check out the Lowell Thomas Museum to learn about the man who made Lawrence of Arabia famous.
-Thomas was known around the world as an adventurer and writer, and grew up in this high elevation mountain town that at 10,000 feet, offers a breath of fresh air in more ways than one.
+Thomas was known around the world as an adventurer and writer and grew up in this high elevation mountain town that at 10,000 feet, offers a breath of fresh air in more ways than one.

-Set at the eastern end of the San Juan Mountain Range in a former volcanic caldera, and surrounded by sheer, dramatic cliffs that limit its physical growth, Creede is oozing with appeal.
-You’ll find 1890s storefronts that house unique shops, eateries and lodgings as well as a couple of interesting museums: the Underground Mining Museum and Creede Historical Museum.
+Set at the eastern end of the San Juan Mountain Range in a former volcanic caldera, and surrounded by sheer, dramatic cliffs that limit its physical growth, Creede has a long list of things to see and do.
+You’ll find 1890s storefronts that house unique shops, eateries, and lodgings as well as a couple of interesting museums: the Underground Mining Museum and Creede Historical Museum.
 While it does have a fascinating silver mining history, the main reason to come is for the views.
 No matter what time of year you visit, you’ll have access to a host of outdoor activities that will allow you to soak up the scenery.
-Enjoy hiking, biking, climbing, kayaking, rafting and four-wheeling in the summer, and cross-country skiing, snowshoeing, snow sculptures and more in the winter.
-Year round, after a day of play, you won’t want to miss the chance to visit the Creede Repertory Theater, which hosts Boomtown, one of the best improv comedy troops in the state.
+Enjoy hiking, biking, climbing, kayaking, rafting, and four-wheeling in the summer, and cross-country skiing, snowshoeing, snow sculptures and more in the winter.
+Year-round, after a day of play, you won’t want to miss the chance to visit the Creede Repertory Theater.

 Breckenridge is most famous as a ski town, drawing many to its practically endless number of ski trails – and in the winter, it is truly spectacular with all of the twinkling holiday lights and glistening icicles, but there is plenty to do here all year long.
 All of that snow also brings the three-week-long International Snow Sculpture Championships in January, as well as the chance to go snowshoeing, sledding or join in on the “Race of the Santas.”
 In the warmer months, enjoy whitewater rafting, hot air balloon rides, fishing, hiking and more.
 Breckenridge has a rich history that goes back to fur traders and gold mining days, and as one of the state’s most photogenic towns, many of its original buildings that housed hotels, dance halls and saloons back in its heyday, still stand some 150 years later.

 Tucked deep within a box canyon in the heart of the San Juan Mountains, Ouray is known as the “Switzerland of America.”
-The impressive mountains and cliffs that surround the town means visitors can enjoy outstanding hiking, climbing and mountain biking during the summer, and ice climbing in the winter, with the world’s first ice climbing park created here in 1994.
+The impressive mountains and cliffs that surround the town mean visitors can enjoy a range of outdoor adventures, like hiking, climbing, mountain biking during the summer, and ice climbing in the winter, with the world’s first ice climbing park created here in 1994.
 There is no ski resort nearby, but thanks to its relative isolation it has a much more authentic, down-to-earth feel than popular ski towns like Vail and Aspen.
 It also features hot springs, right in the middle of town, offering the chance to marvel at the jaw-dropping scenery while soaking in the warm waters.
-Ouray’s Main Street, lined with century- old Victorian buildings and old western mining town-style buildings, is registered as a National Historic District.
+Ouray’s Main Street, lined with century-old Victorian buildings and old western mining town-style buildings, is registered as a National Historic District.

-Just an hour’s drive north of Denver, this cool college town offers lots for visitors, with a lively arts and music scene, a ton of great restaurants and a practically ridiculous amount of beer – in fact, many are now calling Fort Collins the “Napa Valley of beer.”
-Sip experimental beers at O’Dell Brewing Company from its pro-style tasting tray, and then, just steps away, check out New Belgium, the third largest craft brewer in America.
-When you want to get active, there are lots of choices too, like Lory State Park, home to Colorado’s first jump/jump track park, and the Corral Center Mountain Bike Park, which boasts 69,000 square feet of space for mountain bike.
+Just an hour’s drive north of Denver, this cool college town offers lots for visitors, with lively art and music scene, a ton of great restaurants, and a practically ridiculous amount of beer – in fact, many are now calling Fort Collins the “Napa Valley of beer.”
+Sip experimental beers at O’Dell Brewing Company from its pro-style tasting tray, and then, just steps away, check out New Belgium, the third-largest craft brewer in America.
+When you want to get active, there are lots of choices too, like Lory State Park, home to Colorado’s first jump/jump track park, and the Corral Center Mountain Bike Park, which boasts 69,000 square feet of space for mountain biking.
 The surrounding park has 26 miles of biking and hiking trails, some of which connect to Horsetooth Mountain Open Space.
 Horsetooth Reservoir is one of the state’s most scenic outdoor utopias and is just minutes from the heart of downtown.